ief015/open-konstruktor/README.md

 [https://openkonstruktor.natecousins.com/](https://openkonstruktor.natecousins.com/)

-Working demo - some features may not be fully implemented.
+Working demo - some features may not be fully implemented, expect some bugs

 ## Setup